Schedule →

 Your effective rate

 After the homestead exemption, most Boise homeowners pay between 0.6% and 0.9% of assessed value annually — the spread depends on which Boise levy code area applies.
-On a $500,000 home with the exemption, that's roughly $3,000–$4,500 per year.
+On a $500,000 home with the exemption, that's roughly $3,000 to $4,500 per year.
 Levies vary by tax code area within the city.

 The Harris Ranch CID

 Buying in Harris Ranch / Barber Valley?
 Boise's only substantial residential Community Infrastructure District adds about $287 per $100,000 of assessed value annually on top of base property tax.
-On a $550,000 home, that's roughly $1,580/year extra.
+On a $550,000 home, that's roughly $1,580 per year extra.
+The Idaho Supreme Court ruled in February 2026 that the CID was properly formed and assessments will continue.
 Always verify with MLS remarks and the Ada County Treasurer for the specific parcel.

 Important context most agents won't tell you: